iSoft-Technologies-Movelogic/interview-coder-withoupaywall-opensource/README.md

 > ## 🔑 API KEY INFORMATION - UPDATED
 >
-> We have tested and confirmed that **both Gemini and OpenAI APIs work properly** with the current version.
-If you are experiencing issues with your API keys:
+> We have tested and confirmed that **both Gemini and OpenAI APIs work properly** with the current version. **Gemini 2.0 Flash is now the recommended choice for Live Interview Mode** due to its superior real-time audio processing capabilities.
 >
+> If you are experiencing issues with your API keys:
+>
 > - Try deleting your API key entry from the config file located in your user data directory
 > - Log out and log back in to the application
 > - Check your API key dashboard to verify the key is active and has sufficient credits
-> - Ensure you're using the correct API key format (OpenAI keys start with "sk-")
+> - Ensure you're using the correct API key format (OpenAI keys start with "sk-", Gemini keys are alphanumeric)
 >
 > The configuration file is stored at: `C:\Users\[USERNAME]\AppData\Roaming\interview-coder-v1\config.json` (on Windows) or `/Users/[USERNAME]/Library/Application Support/interview-coder-v1/config.json` (on macOS)

 ## Free, Open-Source AI-Powered Interview Preparation Tool

 This project provides a powerful alternative to premium coding interview platforms.
 It delivers the core functionality of paid interview preparation tools but in a free, open-source package.
-Using your own OpenAI API key, you get access to advanced features like AI-powered problem analysis, solution generation, and debugging assistance - all running locally on your machine.
+Using your own API key, you get access to advanced features like AI-powered problem analysis, solution generation, debugging assistance, and **real-time live interview support** - all running locally on your machine.

+### 🆕 NEW: Live Interview Mode

+**Experience real-time AI assistance during live interviews!**

+- **🎤 Live Audio Processing**: Uses WebRTC MediaRecorder API for seamless audio capture
+- **🧠 Real-time AI Responses**: Powered by Gemini 2.0 Flash for instant transcription and answer generation
+- **👁️ Optional Screen Capture**: Automatic screenshot capture during processing
+- **🔇 Stealth Operation**: Minimal UI distractions, designed for discrete use
+- **⚡ Fast Response Times**: Optimized for real-time interview scenarios

 ### Why This Exists